ionos-cloud/docker-machine-driver/docs/docker/docker-swarm.md

 ## Authentication

-Before you create a Docker Machine with Ionos Cloud Docker Machine Driver, make sure you followed the [Authentication](../usage/authentication.md) steps.
+Before you create a Docker Machine with IONOS CLOUD Docker Machine Driver, make sure you followed the [Authentication](../usage/authentication.md) steps.

 ## Docker Machine Create Swarm Command

 You can use Docker Machine to provision Swarm clusters.

-Before you create a swarm of Ionos Cloud machines, run this command:
+Before you create a swarm of IONOS CLOUD machines, run this command:

 ```text
 docker swarm init